majuss/ecoevolpara/Documentation/debian_test.md

 # Debian

 Debian is a common and completely free Linux distribution.
-It is released in 3 release-branches. *stable*, *testing* and *experimental*.
+It is released in 3 release-branches: *stable*, *testing* and *experimental*.
 We are using the *testing* release, since debian-stable is very conservative and updates getting rolled out pretty slow.

 ## Administrator / Root privileges